gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 Do not italicize the template type in a title, heading, or front matter description.

+### Version-locked dependencies

+Some code examples reference the version of a third-party library embedded within Hugo, such as the KaTeX display engine used by the `transform.ToMath` function.
+Do not update these version references unless the embedded library version changes in Hugo's source code.

 ## Front matter

 This site uses the front matter fields listed in the table below.